dojojon/phaser/basic-site/readme.md

     </script>
 ```

-6. No lets update our buttons to call the function with a parameter of the paragraph id.
+6. Now lets update our buttons to call the function with a parameter of the paragraph id.

 ```
     <button type="button" onclick="setDateTime('demo')">